ElaXan/PatchGenshinAPK/README.md

 > Then it will clone package name with custom apk name for animegame.apk

-> If clone success will save to /sdcard with file name Clone apk by Z3RO.apk
+> If clone success will save to /sdcard with file name animegame-clone-Z3RO.apk